yttcs/langchain/README.md

 An OpenAI function calling agent (as opposed to a ReAct agent) using the following:

-Backend: FastAPI/SQL Model.
+1.Backend: FastAPI/SQL Model.
-Frontent: Jina2, Bootstrap, and fetch().
+2.Frontend: Jina2, Bootstrap, and fetch().
-Security: Oauth2 with password flow using JWT bearer tokens and a remote MariaDB user identity database hosted on a DigitalOcean VPS.
+3.Security: Oauth2 with password flow using JWT bearer tokens and a remote MariaDB user identity database hosted on a DigitalOcean VPS.

 This is a work in progress and will have multiple updates on a weekly basis.